-We also recommend reducing free-feeding and opting for designated meal time for your pet.
-Cutting out snacks, table feeding and free access to their food can all help to increase your dog’s hunger around mealtime and therefore their overall appetite.
+We also recommend reducing free feeding and opting for designated meal times for your pet.
+Cutting out snacks, table feeding, and free access to their food can all help to increase your dog’s hunger around mealtime and, therefore, their overall appetite.

 Food Quality & Freshness

 As mentioned above, the problem could begin with the type of food you’re providing.
 If it’s low quality and lacking in flavor, your dog may be opting out.
-It’s possible they just don’t like to particular meat-base you’ve chosen.
+It’s possible they just don’t like the particular meat base you’ve chosen.
 Experimenting with your dog’s preferences might be enough to pin down the type of food they enjoy.

-Make sure whatever your feeding is fresh.
+Make sure whatever you are feeding is fresh.
 Checking expiration dates and properly storing your pet’s food is important for both taste and health.
 Never leave food lying out for more than a day.
-You can refrigerate leftovers but we recommend just tossing and starting each meal fresh.
+You can refrigerate leftovers, but we recommend just tossing and starting each meal fresh.

-Some breeds are flat out just pickier than others.
-Many times it comes down to the dog, but there are some breeds that can be pickier than others just by nature.
+Some breeds are flat-out just pickier than others.
+Many times it comes down to the dog, but some breeds can be pickier than others just by nature.
 Some breeds that can be picky when it comes to food are the Great Pyrenees, the Siberian Husky, and the German Shepherd.
 It may take you several different food experiments to find the right dry kibble for your pup.
-It’s important to not get discouraged as you test.
+It’s important not to get discouraged as you test.

 Tips For Feeding a Choosy Pup